vineyard-bloom/bloom-layout/docs/banner-alerts.md

 # Banner Alerts

 A full-width banner notification that must be closed manually.
+All accessibility (announcing, etc.) is handled for you.

+By default, the BannerAlert fills the width of its parent container, plus a small margin.
+These styles can be tweaked via `.BannerAlert` class.

 ### Required Props:
 - `closeBanner`: